29/07/2021

 Prioritise the Voices of Building Occupants

 To be effective, the panel must be structured to prioritise the voices of building occupants over those of owners and non-occupying leaseholders.
-Before the publication of the Building Safety Bill at the beginning of July, during pre-legislative scrutiny from the housing, communities and local government select committee, the government declared that the bill would “put residents at the heart” by “giving residents in higher-risk buildings a stronger voice”.
-The first phase of the bill is now in our hands, and the idea of a statutory committee in the form of a residents’ panel is firmly front and centre of the government’s strategy for resident engagement.
+Before the publication of the Building Safety Bill at the beginning of July, during pre-legislative scrutiny from the housing, communities and local government select committee, the government declared that the bill would “put residents at the heart” by “giving residents in high-risk buildings a stronger voice”.
+The first phase of the bill is now in our hands, and the idea of a statutory committee as a residents’ panel is firmly front and centre of the government’s strategy for resident engagement.
 The transition plan suggests it will be introduced at least 12 months after the bill becomes law, 10 months after the limitation period of the Defective Premises Act 1972 is extended.
-The message from the housing ministry seems to be that consultation with residents already made vulnerable will have to wait – while they grapple with the uncertainty of EWS1 forms, remediation costs, and negligence claims levied against building owners and developers.
+The message from the housing ministry seems to be that consultation with residents already made vulnerable will have to wait–while they grapple with the uncertainty of EWS1 forms, remediation costs, and negligence claims levied against building owners and developers.

 Providing the Right Resources

 A second reading, however, reveals a more limited picture of mandatory consultation outside of changes to “guidance”.
-In those instances, the regulator has discretion over whom to consult, so while the bill provides an example of engagement with the residents’ panel in a situation where the regulator wants to test publicity materials aimed at residents of higher-risk buildings, there’s no guarantee that the panel would be consulted where regulations are amended.
+In those instances, the regulator has discretion over whom to consult, so while the bill provides an example of engagement with the residents’ panel when the regulator wants to test publicity materials aimed at residents of high-risk buildings, there’s no guarantee that the panel would be consulted where regulations are amended.
 The bill refers to the regulator being able “to call on the expertise of the residents’ panel for insight and support”, although this too may be undermined if the weighting of the panel is in favour of non-occupying owners or leaseholders.
-An effective residents’ panel must put the safety of residents in occupation of higher-risk buildings first, which ultimately means providing the right resources to empower those residents to contribute.
+An effective residents’ panel must put the safety of residents in occupation of high-risk buildings first, which ultimately means providing the right resources to empower those residents to contribute.

 For the residents’ panel to work, the government needs to set a precedent on what the ideal panel may look like.
 It must clearly separate the issues faced by occupants and those of owners and non-occupying leaseholders, and put to bed the issue of remediation costs before looking to the panel as a consultee.
 The panel can only serve as a genuine and representative body for change if its primary concern is safety, rather than survival in the face of excessive debt.
 Each member of the panel needs to be given their own set of responsibilities to ensure the process is streamlined from the outset.
 This prevents it from being a box-ticking exercise and fosters a continuity of consultation that embeds residents’ concerns at the heart of decision-making.
 It ought to be collaborative, without giving undue weight to those with seasoned representation.
 A “stronger voice” must be the accumulation of many, rather than the preponderance of one.